 - small, discussion-oriented seminars that enable students to develop higher-order skills in self-expression, critical thinking, information fluency, and problem-solving.

 - the in-depth process of researching and writing the Senior Honors Thesis, a scholarly, creative, or applied project that provides invaluable preparation for graduate and professional school, and that is a useful credential for any career path a student might choose to pursue.

 - cultivation of greater intercultural awareness through foreign language study, relevant field work, and/or Honors courses that feature travel abroad.

 - social, cultural, and service activities and events both on and off campus through which students form strong connections with each other, with Bellarmine, and with the larger community.

-- opportunities to meet distinguished visiting lecturers in small group discussions
+- the chance to interact with distinguished visiting lecturers, scholars, and professionals in small group settings.